George Rawlinson

-George Rawlinson (23 November 1812 – 6 October 1902) was a British scholar, historian, and Christian theologian.
+George Rawlinson (23 November 1812 – 6 October 1902) was a British scholar, historian and Christian theologian.

 Life

 Rawlinson was born at Chadlington, Oxfordshire, the son of Abram Tysack Rawlinson and the younger brother of the famous Assyriologist, Sir Henry Rawlinson.
-He was educated at Ealing School.
-Having taken a First in Literae Humaniores at the University of Oxford (from Trinity College) in 1838, he was elected to a fellowship at Exeter College, in 1840, where he was Fellow and tutor from 1842 to 1846.
+His father was a breeder of racehorses, and bred the winner of the 1841 Derby.
+Rawlinson was educated at Ealing School.
+Having taken a First in Literae Humaniores at the University of Oxford (from Trinity College) in 1838, he was elected to a fellowship at Exeter College, in 1840, where he was a Fellow and tutor from 1842 to 1846.
 He was ordained in 1841, was curate at Merton, Oxfordshire, from 1846 to 1847, was Bampton Lecturer in 1859, and was Camden Professor of Ancient History from 1861 to 1889.

 In his early days at Oxford, Rawlinson played cricket for the University, appearing in five matches between 1836 and 1839 which have since been considered to have been first-class.

 He was elected as a member of the American Philosophical Society in 1869.

-In 1872 he was appointed canon of Canterbury, and after 1888 he was rector of the rich City of London benefice All Hallows, Lombard Street.
+In 1872, he was appointed canon of Canterbury, and after 1888 he was rector of the rich City of London benefice All Hallows, Lombard Street.
 In 1873, he was appointed proctor in Convocation for the Chapter of Canterbury.

 He married in 1846 Louisa Chermside, daughter of Sir Robert Alexander Chermside.
+The couple had 13 children.
 They celebrated their golden wedding anniversary in 1896.

 Canon Rawlinson died at his residence in Cathedral precincts, Canterbury, on 6 October 1902.